cgoliver/vernal/README.md

-# vernal
+# vernal: Fuzzy Recurrent Subgraph Mining

 ![](images/vernal-img.png)

-`veRNAl` is an algorithm for identifying fuzzy recurrent subgraphs in RNA 3D networks.
+This is a reference implementation of `veRNAl`, an algorithm for identifying fuzzy recurrent subgraphs in RNA 3D networks.

 Please cite: